'Believe, Achieve, Succeed' underpins the Vision Statement of Copley Junior School.

 Every child in school contributed to our Remembrance Day display by writing on a poppy.
 Children's poetry and writing also contributed to our display.

 Our Year 6 pupils study what life was like during World War II during their creative learning project 'A Child's War'.
-The children have worked in pairs to create poetry on the theme of war and we have shared one of the poems below.
+The children have worked in pairs to create poetry on the theme of war and evacuation and we have shared some of the poems below.

 As part of their study of Ancient Greece our Year 3 children learn about the start of democracy in the early 500s BC.